patilankita79/Ionic3-WeatherApp/README.md

 <br/>
 WeatherApp is a hybrid mobile application developed in Ionic 3 framework.
 It uses wunderground API to report the weather of cities in US.
 Ionic storage is also implemented to store the location information in ionic.<br/>
 API requests are made over HTTP.
 Data feature returns JSON data.<br/>
 In Settings page, you can enter city and its state.
 After saving changes, application displays temperature, relative humidity, dewpoint, heat index.
+Default location for this application is Miami, FL

 <hr>
 <h3>Installation: </h3>